JCumin/Brachylog/README.md

 To get the desired result, one can either use parentheses: `,'(2=3)`, or predicate decalaration: `'{,2=3}`.
 In this particular instance, you can also use `,2'3`, which is translated to Prolog as `\+ 2 = 3`.

+### `~` - Reverse Arguments

+The next predicate will be called with its output as the left variable and its input as the right variable.

+For example, `l.` will unify the Output with the length of the Input, whereas `~l.` will unify the Output with a list of `N` elements, if `Input = N`.

 ##Arithmetic

 There are 6 basic arithmetic operators: `+`, `-`, `*`, `/`, `^` and `%` (addition, subtraction, multiplication, float division, power and modulo).